Customer Service: The New Success Tool

-Rackspace is a Texas-based cloud services and web hosting provider.
-They have integrated customer centric organizational culture and serve as a great example of how customer service isn’t just another vertical but a crucial driving force of the business.
+Rackspace is a Texas-based cloud service and web hosting, provider.
+They have integrated customer-centric organizational culture and serve as a great example of how customer service isn’t just another vertical but a crucial driving force of the business.
 Their efforts have been duly recognized by the industry, winning them prestigious accolades such as ‘Stevie Awards’.
 Not only have they included customer service in their core values and mission but also have developed unique ways to educate employees about the same.
 Some of their distinctive techniques to train employees about customer service include role-playing and personal assessment tools for employees.

 The Ritz-Carlton – Fanatic Customer Service is never too much

 Fanatic customer service is never overdone.
-Customer service is crucial to all the businesses as all the businesses are for the people, by the people entities.
+Impactful customer service is crucial to all businesses as all the businesses are for the people, by the people entities.
 Customer service used to be looked at as a cost instead of a crucial investment.
 Inevitably, they have changed their approach considering the need for providing great customer service.
-No matter, how great your product or service is, don’t forget that at the end of the day, customers are the one who decide its fate.
+No matter, how great your product or service is, don’t forget that at the end of the day, customers are the ones who decide its fate.